U.S. House condemns Trump's courtroom efforts to end Obamacare

 “The president’s view will make 2020 all about healthcare,” House Majority Leader Steny Hoyer said.
 “I would suggest that’s good for us (Democrats).
 The American people are for having access to care.”

 Some Republicans who voted with Democrats Wednesday were from “swing” districts, and may worry that opposing Obamacare could be a liability when they face the voters again next year.
+The one Democrat who voted against the resolution, Representative Collin Peterson, hails from a Minnesota district that voted strongly for Trump in 2016.

 Trump accuses Democrats of seeking “a socialist takeover of American healthcare,” and is certain to take that argument onto the 2020 campaign trail.
 “This (healthcare) will be a great campaign issue,” he tweeted Wednesday ahead of the House vote.